cline/cline-bench/tasks/01k8251zmv88p0hztas8htr6hw-orpc-client-migration/README.md

 # Migrating to Type-Safe oRPC Client

-A developer working on a NEAR governance application needed to migrate from plain fetch() calls to a type-safe oRPC client.
+@jlwaugh was working on a NEAR governance application and needed to migrate from plain fetch() calls to a type-safe oRPC client.
 Their codebase had four React components making untyped HTTP requests to `/api/discourse/*` endpoints - string URLs, manual JSON parsing, no compile-time safety.
 They wanted to set up oRPC infrastructure and migrate everything to typed client calls.

 The task spans both architecture and implementation.
 First, create the oRPC plumbing: context types, procedure definitions, a router wrapping the Discourse plugin, an API handler, and a client setup.
 Then systematically migrate ConnectDiscourse, PublishButton, navigation, and profile - replacing fetch() with typed `client.discourse.*` method calls.
 Each transformation is simple, but getting all the pieces working together requires understanding Next.js API routes, oRPC's type system, and plugin runtime integration.